marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-03-post-google-project-mgmt.md

 #### 📊 The Overall Impact

 All in all, the project lifecycle and Agile methodologies covered in this certificate imply crucial skills and knowledge that can benefit anyone, including non-IT professionals.
 The course helped me challenge my usual methods and *modus operandi* for tackling tasks.
-It pushed me to rethink and try out new approaches that have expanded my personal skillset.
+It prompted me to rethink and try out new approaches, which have expanded my personal skill set.
 If you've never attended related classes, I'm confident this collection of courses will give a significant boost to your *repertoire* as well.

 **Disclaimer:** This article is solely based on my personal account.
-I have not received any endorsement or compensation from Google or any related party.
-My aim is to share insights that may help others assess whether the Google Project Management Professional Certificate aligns with their own goals and needs.
-Whenever possible, I also encourage you to look into available scholarships or community resources that may help cover the costs of such programs.
+I have not received any endorsement from Google or any related party.
+My aim is to share insights that may help others assess whether the Google Project Management Professional Certificate aligns with their own objectives and needs.
+Whenever possible, I also encourage you to look into available scholarships or community resources that may foster lifelong learning for a more accessible educational experience.
 {: .notice--info}

 ---